 2. Leverage project management tools

-3. Hone in your skills with project management training
+3. Hone your project manager skills with additional training

 4. Communication is key